ni/nimble/packages/nimble-components/src/table/specs/table-column-placeholder-hld.md

 | Label is defined with href of `undefined` or `null` | label as a plain string with no link                               | The label         |
 | Label is `''` with any href*                        | \<empty cell>                                                      | `"Empty"`         |

 \*Only empty string (`''`) is treated as a special case for group row placeholders.
-Other whitespace values will be rendered as-is and should be pre-processed as appropriate by an application.
+Other whitespace values will be rendered as-is and should be pre-processed as appropriate by the application.

 Column best practices:
 - Provide useful labels for well known urls.
 While an absent label will show the full URL for accessibility, it is useful to instead provide a clear and unique label to improve grouping.